cerebis/qc3C/README.md

 All of these steps should complete without error.

+##### Notes
-_Note: Since qc3C is written exclusively for Python 3, we explicitly invoke a py3 interpreter `python3`.
-Be mindful of whether, on your system, using the simpler invocation `python` unintentionally invokes a py2 interpreter._
+- Since qc3C is written exclusively for Python 3, we explicitly invoke a py3 interpreter `python3`.
+Be mindful of whether, on your system, using the simpler invocation `python` unintentionally invokes a py2 interpreter.
+- The commands below assume you have sudo privileges.
+If you do not, please adjust the installation directory of Jellyfish to where you have write access, such as your home path

+  - For the dynamic libraries and jellyfish executable: `./configure --prefix=$HOME`.
+  - For the Python modules, this is more cumbersome to accomplish.
+We'd recommend that for non-root installations users employ a Conda environment.

 ```bash
 # Step 1